Phala-Network/phala-wiki-next/content/en-us/general/subbridge/technical-details.md

 ## MultiAsset and MultiLocation

 The purpose of SubBridge is to connect assets in multiple chains.
 Therefore, how to unify the definitions of assets and locations in multiple chains is the first problem we need to solve.
-After research, we thought of MultiAsset and MultiLocation in the Polkadot XCM protocol (XCM: https://github.com/paritytech/xcm-format).
+After research, we thought of MultiAsset and MultiLocation in the Polkadot [XCM protocol](https://github.com/paritytech/xcm-format).
 MultiAsset is used to represent a certain asset on a certain chain.
 For example, the asset of PHA can be expressed as:

 ```rust
 MultiAsset::new(Fungible(amount), Concrete(pha_location))